dwarvesf/playbook/engineering/ios.md

 [apple-xcode-concepts]: https://developer.apple.com/library/ios/featuredarticles/XcodeConcepts/
 [pewpew-managing-xcode]: http://pewpewthespells.com/blog/managing_xcode.html

-### Build Configurations
+### Build configurations

 Even simple apps can be built in different ways.
 The most basic separation that Xcode gives you is that between _debug_ and _release_ builds.
 For the latter, there is a lot more optimization going on at compile time, at the expense of debugging possibilities.
-Apple suggests that you use the _debug_ build configuration for development, and create your App Store packages using the _release_ build configuration.
+Apple suggests that you use the _debug_ build configuration for development, and create your App store packages using the _release_ build configuration.
 This is codified in the default scheme (the dropdown next to the Play and Stop buttons in Xcode), which commands that _debug_ be used for Run and _release_ for Archive.

 However, this is a bit too simple for real-world applications.
 You might have different environments for testing, staging and other activities related to your service.
 Each might have its own base URL, log level, bundle identifier (so you can install them side-by-side), provisioning profile and so on.
 Therefore a simple debug/release distinction won't cut it.
 You can add more build configurations on the "Info" tab of your project settings in Xcode.